csae-coders-corner/Adding-Statistics-to-a-Table-in-STATA/README.md

-# Adding Statistics to a Table in STATA
+# Adding Statistics to a table in STATA

 I recently asked CSAE colleagues about the best way of adding statistics to a table in Stata, and was surprised to hear that people were doing it in a few different ways, some more complicated than others.
 I wanted to share some of the useful advice I received on doing this with esttab and estadd, using a very simple example that adds the following statistics: